Hobbies

 Smartphone Astrophotography

-All of these images were taken in a Bortle 5 environment in suburban Massachusetts.
+All of these images were taken in a Bortle 5 environment in suburban Massachusetts, unless otherwise noted.

 Mars